AkshayKochale/DSA2.0/README.md

 # DSA2.0 🚀

 Welcome to **DSA2.0** – my personal repository for mastering **Data Structures and Algorithms (DSA)**.
-This repo is a comprehensive collection of practice problems, concept explanations, and curated notes to help reinforce my understanding of DSA.
+This repo is a comprehensive collection of practice problems, concept explanations,  curated tricks and most common pattern to help reinforce my understanding of DSA.

 ---

 ## 📚 What You'll Find Here

-- ✅ **Code Implementations** of all major DSA topics
+- ✅ **Code Implementations** pattern wise
 - 🧠 **Conceptual Notes** for quick revision
-- 🧪 **Practice Problems** with solutions
+- 🧪 **Practice Problems** with solutions (only to undertand pattern)
 - 📈 **Progress Tracker** for topics covered
 - 🛠️ **Utilities & Templates** for competitive programming